 Critical facility exposure to the flood hazard was examined.
 Table 5.3.2-22 lists the critical facilities and number of lifelines, within the 1-percent and 0.2-percent annual chance flood boundaries.
 Of the 511 critical facilities located in the 1-percent annual chance flood event boundary, the greatest number are food, water, or shelter facilities.
-Additionally, there are 599 critical facilities located in the 0.2-percent annual chance flood event boundary, 286 of which are food, water, or shelter facilities.
+Additionally, there are 599 critical facilities located in the 0.2-percent annual chance flood, water, or shelter facilities.

+facilities.
 A majority of the critical facilities located in the 1-percent and 0.2-percent annual chance flood event boundaries are in Larchmont and Rye, shown in Table 5.3.2-23 and Table 5.3.2-24.